2000 Serbian local elections: Zvezdara

 Results of the election for the Municipal Assembly of Zvezdara:

 Peter Moravac of the Democratic Party served as mayor after the election.

 Aleksandra Tomić of the Democratic Party of Serbia was elected as the DOS's candidate in the sixteenth division ("Zvezdara II").
-She was chosen as president of the executive board on 17 October 2000 and remained in this role until 13 June 2001, when she was re-assigned as an executive board member.
+She was chosen as president of the executive board on 17 October 2000 and remained in this role until 13 June 2001, when she was re-assigned as an at-large executive board member.